stakater/Forecastle/README.md

 ### Forecastle

-Forecastle supports the following configuration options that can be modified by either ConfigMap or `values.yaml` if you are using helm
+You can customize Forecastle using either a ConfigMap or the values.yaml file when deploying with Helm.
+Below are the configurable fields:

 |       Field       |                                                Description                                                 |         Default         | Type              |
 | :---------------: | :--------------------------------------------------------------------------------------------------------: | :---------------------: | ----------------- |